 Forging for human rights

-It was entitled “Sea Creatures”, the sculpture that combines
+It was entitled “Sea Creatures”, a sculpture that combines craftmanship and humanitarian commitment.

-The Schönberg-based metal designer, Heiko Voss, commits himself and enjoys it.
-Once again, he invited colleagues and friends to his smiths’ meeting in Kiel in order to design together for human rights.
-Under the motto “Sea Creatures" a collective work was to be created and sold to benefit the human rights organisation, Target, Rüdiger Nehberg.
-This aid organisation has been combatting the genital mutilation of girls in Northern Africa for many years.
+The Schönberg-based metal designer, Heiko Voss, is committed and enjoys it.
+Once again, he invited colleagues and friends to his blacksmiths’ meeting in Kiel to design together for human rights.
+Under the slogan “Sea Creatures", the aim was to create a collective work to be sold to benefit the human rights organisation, Target Rüdiger Nehberg.
+This aid organisation has been combatting the genital mutilation of girls in North Africa for many years.

 Heiko Voss was extremely satisfied.
-Already prior to completion of the sculpture, a buyer was found who not only donated to a good cause, but also made the sculpture accessible to the public.
-The Sea Creatures can be found on the beach promenade of Laboe on the Bay of Kiel in Germany.
+Prior to completion of the sculpture, a buyer was found who not only donated to a good cause, but also made the sculpture accessible to the public.
+The Sea Creatures can be found on the beach promenade at Laboe on the Bay of Kiel in Germany.